cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/02_connect_me.md

 {: .note }
 >__Servers__ are devices to which users or other servers can connect.
 >
->__Attached Services__ are devices that run on the local network of a server but on which Shieldoo server client cannot be installed (e.g. a printer).
-Shieldoo lets you directly connect to such services without connecting to their servers.
+>__Attached Services__ are located on devices that run on the local network of a server, but where Shieldoo cannot be installed (e.g. a printer).
+Shieldoo lets you directly connect to such services (a device port is mapped to a server port).
 Your admin of Shieldoo Secure Network manages these services.

 ### Connect to Network